HOUSE RULES printer-friendly version | print all rules

 Thereafter, the body shall proceed to the election, in successive order, of the six (6) Deputy Speakers, the Secretary General and the Sergeant-at-Arms who shall be elected by a majority of the Members, there being a quorum.

 Section 2.
 Convening of the House.
-The House shall convene once every year on the fourth Monday of July for its regular session unless a different date is fixed by law, and it shall continue to be in session for such number of days as it may determine through a legislative calendar: Provided, That a regular session shall end not later than thirty (30) days before the opening of the next regular session exclusive of Saturdays, Sundays and legal holidays.
-The President may call a special session at anytime.
+The House shall convene once every year on the fourth Monday of July for its regular session unless a different date is fixed by law, and shall continue to be in session for such number of days as it may determine through a legislative calendar: Provided, That a regular session shall end not later than thirty (30) days before the opening of the next regular session exclusive of Saturdays, Sundays and legal holidays.
+The President may call a special session at any time.

 Section 3.
 Convening of the House in Exceptional Cases.

 - Pursuant to Section 10, Article VII of the Constitution, the House shall, at ten o'clock in the morning of the third day after the vacancy in the offices of the President and Vice-President occurs, convene in accordance with its rules without need of a call and within seven days enact a law calling for a special election to elect a President and a Vice-President to be held not earlier than forty-five days nor later than sixty days from the time of such call.
 The bill calling such special election shall be deemed certified under paragraph 2, Section 26, Article VI of the Constitution and shall become law upon its approval on third reading by the Congress.
 Appropriations for the special elections shall be charged against any current appropriations and shall be exempt from the requirements of paragraph 4, Section 25, Article VI of the Constitution.
 The convening of the Congress cannot be suspended nor the special election postponed.
 No special election shall be called if the vacancy occurs within eighteen months before the date of the next presidential election;